Molecular-Nanophotonics/TrackerLab/README.md

 1. nptdms
 2. pyqtgraph

-The *FFmeg* binaries required for the Video Export function are included in this repository.
-If you have *FFmpeg* already installed TrackerLab will use this installation. <br>
+The FFmpeg binaries required for the Video Export function are included in this repository.
+If you have FFmpeg already installed, TrackerLab will use your installation. <br>
-When using the binary on MacOS the acces permission might has to be changed by executing `chmod 777 ffmpeg` in the *FFmpeg* directory.
+When using the binary on MacOS the access permission might has to be changed by executing `chmod 777 ffmpeg` in the FFmpeg directory.

 ## Instructions for Use